Grow your own chili pepper

-If you want to grow your own chili, it is time to start already in the middle of winter.
-Some varieties need extra long time to germinate, like the Chinense-varieties so you need to start with these first.
-Look at the seedbag and you will see what kind you have.
+If you want to grow your own chili pepper, it is time to start already in the middle of winter, December or January is normally good seeding time.
+Some varieties need extra long time to germinate, like the Chinese-varieties so you need to start with these first.
+Look at the seed bag and you will see what variety you have.

-In this post we give our Gardenize things to consider if you want to start growing chili.
+In this post we give our Gardenize things to consider if you want to start growing chili pepper.

 1. Taste and heat

-When you grow your own chili, keep in mind that different varieties of chili have very different flavour.
+When you grow your own chili peppers, keep in mind that different varieties of chili peppers have very different flavour.
 Some are very fruity, with tones of citrus or rhubarb, while other are more spicy.
-But chili is off course mostly known for its heat!
+But chili pepper is of course mostly known for its heat!

 Chili aji limo